RealTesseract/Tesseract/README.md

 Tesseract Introduction
 -------------
 **Tesseract is the new advanced server software based on PocketMine-MP! <br>
 Tesseract supports only the world type of Anvil or PMAnvil.
-(MCRegion is not supported)**
+(MCRegion is not supported) <br>
+Tesseract supports Packet and Event Debug System (For Plugin Developesr)**

 ## Notice